temporalio/documentation/docs/clusters/how-to-upgrade-the-temporal-server-version.md

 First check to see if an upgrade to the database schema is required for the version you wish to upgrade to.
 If a database schema upgrade is required, it will be called out directly in the [release notes](https://github.com/temporalio/temporal/releases).
 Some releases require changes to the schema, and some do not.
-We ensure that any consecutive versions are compatible in terms of database schema upgrades, features, and system behavior, however there is no guarantee that there is compatibility between _any_ 2 non-consecutive versions.
+We ensure that any consecutive versions are compatible in terms of database schema upgrades, features, and system behavior, however there is no guarantee that there is compatibility between _any_ two non-consecutive versions.

 When upgrading your Temporal Server version, ensure that you upgrade sequentially.
 For example, when upgrading from v1.n.x, always upgrade to v1.n+1.x (or the next available version) and so on until you get to the required version.
 Check the [Temporal Server releases](https://github.com/temporalio/temporal/releases) and follow these releases in order (you can skip patch versions).